-It’s now over four centuries since the English physician William Harvey carried out what has now been recognised as the first effective study covering the circulation and transfusion of blood.
-The actual science of blood transfusion itself, as we would understand it, only dates back to the start of the twentieth century with the discovery of the distinct blood types.
+It’s now over four centuries since the English physician William Harvey carried out what has now been recognized as the first effective study covering the circulation and transfusion of blood.
+The actual science of blood transfusion itself, as we would understand it, only dates back to the start of the twentieth century with the discovery of distinct blood types.

 The search for blood substitutes

 This is an ongoing search, as there currently are no actual substitutes for human blood.
 However, extensive research is being carried out in this area.
 The aim is to discover a liquid which would be able to work, at least for a short period of time, to transport oxygen and replace blood.